SAP/luigi/docs/navigation-parameters-reference.md

 ### tabNav
 - **type**: boolean or Object
 - **description**: renders the children of the node as a horizontal navigation bar.
 Sub-children are not supported.
 When you categorize nodes you will get a drop-down menu in the horizontal navigation.
+Set to `true` to show the horizontal navigation, or use the extra attributes to for more customization.
+- **attributes**:
-- **since**: v0.7.0
+  - **hideTabNavAutomatically**: boolean.
 In the case the node has only one child, it's possible to configure if the horizontal navigation bar will be hidden automatically or not.
-To do so, the `tabNav` property must be an object with the property `{hideTabNavAutomatically:true|false}`.
+Set to true to hide the horizontal navigation bar and false otherwise. ( **since**: v0.7.0 )
+  - **showAsTabHeader**: boolean. if set on the node, it considers it as horizontal navigation header microfrontend.
+The node should be webcomponent based and it should have nested children to show on the horizontal navigation bar. (**since**: NEXTRELEASE )

 - **example**:
 ```js
 // Without hiding tab nav automatically